The American Vineyard Foundation (AVF) is soliciting research proposals for FY 2016-2017

-The AVF is also working cooperatively with the following commodity groups and funding agencies to maximize the available research funds: the California Table Grape Commission (CTGC), the California Grape Rootstock Improvement Commission (CGRIC) and California Grape Rootstock Research Foundation (CGRRF), the California Raisin Marketing Board (CRMB), the California Winegrape Inspection Advisory Board (CWIAB) and the Oregon Wine Board (OWB).
+The AVF is also working cooperatively with the following commodity groups and funding agencies to maximize the available research funds: the California Table Grape Commission (CTGC), the California Grape Rootstock Improvement Commission (CGRIC) and California Grape Rootstock Research Foundation (CGRRF), the CDFA Pierce’s Disease and Glassy-winged Sharpshooter Board and the Oregon Wine Board (OWB).
 Representatives from all of the named groups have been working together to streamline the research proposal submission and review process.
 Please note that all of the groups are using a uniform proposal format and are operating under a very similar timeline.

-The AVF is fully committed to addressing the industry’s top research priorities.
+The AVF is fully committed to addressing the industry's top research priorities.
 The AVF conducts an industry-wide survey to define the most current research priorities.
 We encourage researchers to develop proposals that address these priorities.
-To find lists of the most recent Viticulture & Enology research priorities, please go to “Survey Results” here on our site.
+The lists of the most recent Viticulture & Enology research priorities are posted on our "Survey Results" page.

 Format for Proposals & Reports:

 All of the funding agencies listed above require the same format for both proposals & reports.
 This facilitates the use of the Unified Grant Management for Viticulture & Enology, (UGMVE) website for researchers, reviewers and stakeholders.
 Please find the guidelines for these formats on the UGMVE website when you log-in at http://fps.ucdavis.edu/vit The current version for the FY 2017 cycle will be posted December 1, 2016.
 Please follow these guidelines carefully – page limits for proposals and reports need to be closely followed.

 - Proposals must include a description of how the research would address industry priorities.

 - Proposals should include an explanation of how information developed during the study will be communicated to end users through outreach & education programs.